This Impala goes from unimpressive to remarkable.

 2016 would be when the wheels would begin to turn for him again.
 This is when his good buddy, Angel Galvan, brought in a 1963 Impala SS to Mechell’s restoration shop named ATS Auto Collision in Pinehurst, Texas.
 “The car was bone stock all original black with red interior,” Mechell said.
 His buddy Galvan had found the one owner car listed on eBay.
 The original owner had purchased the car for his son back in 1963.
 His son left for the Army shortly after and never returned.
 The car sat in storage all of those years until the original owner took the car to a consignment lot to sell in 2016.

 Thomas began the exterior bodywork.
 The passenger rear quarter panel was replaced along with both doors.
-Once the bodywork was done, Mechell started on the paint.
-A cream colored base topped with a gold pearl.
-Shortly after finishing with paint, Galvan had the patterns on the trunk, roof, hood, and dash done at Garage Art.
+Once the bodywork was done, Mechell started on the paint; a cream colored base topped with a gold pearl.
+Shortly after finishing with paint, Galvan had the patterns on the trunk, roof, hood, and dash done at Garage Arte, in Houston, Texas.
 Angel owned the car for about 2 years at this point before wanting to move on from the car; offering Thomas a deal he couldn’t pass up on.

 Once the paint was done, the original 283 motor and transmission were pulled out and rebuilt by Lynn Henderson of Dirty Deeds Performance.
 Henderson installed a 280 comp cam.
 He also installed a Pete Jackson gear drive.
 Once Henderson was done, Mechell got to installing the other engine bay components.
 These components included an Edelbrock performer intake, Edelbrock 650 carburetor, and a 4 core aluminum radiator with electric fans.